naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 Operation
 ~~~~~~~~~

 We have developed a Python GUI to aid in the operation of the device.
-More information on the Python GUI, and its operation, can be found [here] (/Python_GUI)
+More information on the Python GUI, and its operation, can be found
+:doc:`here <gui>`.

 --------------

 SD Card
 -------

-The files for the SD card can be found in the `SDCard </SDCard/>`__ folder in the main directory.
+The files for the SD card can be found in the `SDCard <https://github.com/naubiomech/OpenExo/tree/main/SDCard>`__ folder in the main directory.
 The contents of this file should be copied to the root of the SD card, e.g. when you open the SD Card you should see config.ini.
 The file contains the configuration file and the parameter files for the controllers.
 These parameter files are a temporary measure till the new app is running.

 SD Configuration
 ~~~~~~~~~~~~~~~~

-| `config.ini </SDCard/config.ini>`__ is used to tell the code how they system is configured.
+`config.ini <https://github.com/naubiomech/OpenExo/blob/main/SDCard/config.ini>`__ is used to tell the code how they system is configured.
 The fields should all be less than 25 characters as that is limited by the size of the array that is parsing it.
 The file is broken into sections denoted by being in [ ], e.g. [Board], containing information related to the board.

-| This separates information that is related into groups.
+This separates information that is related into groups.
 Within the section you have keys, these contain the information, e.g. version = 0.1.
 The key names shouldn’t be modified, version, as the parser is looking for the specific name but the value can be, 0.1.

 We have some premade exoskeleton configurations you can choose from by putting their name in the Exo section.
 Just check to make sure the settings in that section match your system.
-If we are using a bilateral hip system we would set ``[Exo] name = bilateralHip``, then go to the section [bilateralHip] and check it matches the system we are using. - sides - are you using the left, right, or both sides. - hip, knee, ankle - sets the type of motor the joint uses (also determines which joint is actually used, that is, if you set the value to 0 it won’t use that joint). - gear ratio - sets the transmission ratio for the joint torque to the motor output torque.
-If the motor has a built in gearbox that should not appear here but rather be coded into the motor class in Motor.cpp. - default controller - is the controller the system starts with. - use torque sensor - flag to determine if you want to use a torque sensor with your joint (0 = no, 1 = yes) - flip motor dir - is if the direction of the motor values should be flipped.
-For example if we have two motors pointing in towards the hip and both rotate counter clockwise with a positive current one of them will need to be sent a negative current so they both rotate in the same direction on the body. - flip torque dir - flips the sign of the torque sensor on the selected side.
-This helps align the torque sensor reading to be in the same direction as the motor command to avoid PID issues. - flip angle dir - flips the sign of the angle sensor on the selected side.
+If we are using a bilateral hip system we would set ``[Exo] name = bilateralHip``, then go to the section [bilateralHip] and check it matches the system we are using.

+* sides - are you using the left, right, or both sides.
+* hip, knee, ankle - sets the type of motor the joint uses (also determines which joint is actually used, that is, if you set the value to 0 it won’t use that joint).
+* gear ratio - sets the transmission ratio for the joint torque to the motor output torque.
+If the motor has a built in gearbox that should not appear here but rather be coded into the motor class in Motor.cpp.
+* default controller - is the controller the system starts with.
+* use torque sensor - flag to determine if you want to use a torque sensor with your joint (0 = no, 1 = yes)
+* flip motor dir - is if the direction of the motor values should be flipped.
+For example if we have two motors pointing in towards the hip and both rotate counter clockwise with a positive current one of them will need to be sent a negative current so they both rotate in the same direction on the body.
+* flip torque dir - flips the sign of the torque sensor on the selected side.
+This helps align the torque sensor reading to be in the same direction as the motor command to avoid PID issues.
+* flip angle dir - flips the sign of the angle sensor on the selected side.
 This helps align the angle sensor reading to be in the same direction as the motor command to avoid controller issues.

 SD Controller Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The parameters for each controller are stored in their corresponding joint folder.
 This way if both joints are using a zero torque controller but need different gains they can pull from different files.
 The files are comma separated value files, so there are commas between cells.
 The first cell in the *first* row contains the number of lines in the header, how many lines we need to get through to get to the parameters.
 The first cell in the *second* row contains the number of parameters to read.
 The rest of the header just contains useful info for the person, such as the parameter order.
 The first parameter row will be the default values, set 0.
 The nth parameter row is n-1 parameter set, e.g. parameter row 2 will be referenced as set 1.

-The order of the parameters should match how they appear in the parameter array which can be found in `ControllerData.h </ExoCode/src/ControllerData.h>`__. in the controller_defs namespace.
+The order of the parameters should match how they appear in the parameter array which can be found in `ControllerData.h <https://github.com/naubiomech/OpenExo/blob/main/ExoCode/src/ControllerData.h>`__. in the controller_defs namespace.

 These will be selected using the update controller field in the app where you set the joint, controller, and parameter set.